Ewok: Wicket

 Wicket is the most prominently featured Ewok in Return of The Jedi.
 During his travels, he encounters Princess Leia in the forest.
 He helps her to the relative safety of his village, and notices her courage and compassion.
 Wicket has good knowledge of the terrain of Endor, leading him to be essential during the Rebellion's attack on the Imperial forces.

 Wicket was portrayed by actor Warwick Davis.
+The then 11-year-old actor came to be involved in the film after his grandmother heard a radio ad calling for short actors.
+Davis began work on the film in January 1982.
+Originally cast as a generic Ewok, Davis caught the eye of George Lucas with aspects of his performance, such as his ability to stick his tongue through his Ewok mask and the inquisitive tilting of his head (which was inspired by Davis' dog).
+Kenny Baker (who also portrayed R2-D2) was originally set to take the role of Wicket; however, Baker fell ill with food poisoning, and Davis was called in as a replacement.
+Wicket's voice was provided by Adeal Crooms.

+Wicket appears in the micro-series Star Wars Forces of Destiny.
+He also features in The Ewok Adventure, Ewoks, and Ewoks: The Battle for Endor.

 Teebo

 Teebo is described by the Star Wars: The Complete Visual Dictionary as being 'A watcher of the stars and a poet at heart.'
 His ability to make a sound practical judgement has caused him to have a position as a leader within the tribe.
 He wears a Gurreck skull headdress.
 Teebo was portrayed by Jack Purvis.

 Chief Chirpa

 Chief Chirpa has been the leader of the Ewok tribe for a total of 42 seasons.
 He has a large amount of wisdom and good judgement, but he has become forgetful due to his old age.
 He allows the Ewok tribe the authority to fight against the Empire.
 Chief Chirpa has a medallion signifying he is the chief of the Ewoks.
 Chirpa was played by Jane Busby.

 Logray

 Logray is the Ewok tribal shaman, who relies on ancient magic in order to assist his tribe.
 He is suspicious of all outsiders, which is reinforced due to the arrival of Imperial troops.

-Logray was portrayed by Mike Edmonds who also was "tail-puppeteer" for Jabba the Hutt.
+Logray was portrayed by Mike Edmonds, who also was the "tail-puppeteer" for Jabba the Hutt.